If you come to Malaga, there are a few foods that you’ll see everywhere.

 Are sardines healthy?

 Yes!
-Sardines are a good source of vitamin B and iron.
-They are also high in Omega 3 and low in calories.
-One serving is about 200 calories and gives you 23 grams of protein.
-Also, because sardines are lower on the food chain, they have very little mercury, so they are a good choice for kids or pregnant women.
-All the more reason for eating espetos in Malaga
+Sardines are a great source of vitamin B and iron.
+They’re also high in Omega 3 and low in calories.
+One serving is only about 200 calories and gives you 23 grams of protein.
+Also, because sardines are lower on the food chain, they have very little mercury, so they’re a good choice for kids or pregnant women.
+All the more reason for eating espetos in Malaga/

 When is the best time for eating espetos in Malaga?

-In Malaga the popular wisdom is that sardine espetos are best in the months that don’t have an “r” (May, June, July and August).
-There is another saying that they are best from “Virgin to Virgin.”
-I know that sounds a bit odd, but they are making reference to the Virgin del Carmen (which falls on July 16th) and the Virgin of the Victoria (which falls on the 8th of September).
+In Malaga, popular wisdom says that sardine espetos are best in the months that don’t have an “r”—in other words, May, June, July and August.
+There’s another saying that they are best from “Virgin to Virgin.”
+That sounds a bit odd, but it refers to the period of time between the feast of the Virgin del Carmen (July 16) and the Virgin of the Victoria (September 8).

 Where are the best places for eating espetos in Malaga?